hustcer/nushell.github.io/.ebook-pub/commands/cal.md

 ## Signature

-`> cal --year --quarter --month --full-year --week-start --month-names`
+`> cal --year --quarter --month --as-table --full-year --week-start --month-names`

 ## Parameters

 - `--year`: Display the year column
 - `--quarter`: Display the quarter column
 - `--month`: Display the month column
+- `--as-table`: output as a table
 - `--full-year {int}`: Display a year-long calendar for the specified year
 - `--week-start {string}`: Display the calendar with the specified day as the first day of the week
 - `--month-names`: Display the month names instead of integers